This project started in 2018 and has kind of become an annual event (with an extra summer one thrown in for 2020)!

-It might be that you can make the toppers but not the decorations, or the other way around.
-Get in touch with us to register your interest
+It might be that you can make the topper bases but not the decorations, or the other way around.
+Get in touch with us to register your interest - email email@example.com

 All our team provide their own yarn - although we do often receive generous donations of yarn and we distribute this as and when needed.

 Can I sponsor a topper next year?

-We are always looking for sponsors and the sooner we know about you, the better.
+We love to hear from sponsors and the sooner we know about you, the better.
 Please register your interest as soon as you can - email firstname.lastname@example.org